-I first wrote about Buurtzorg 4 years ago, at last someone is taking an interest in it…
+I first wrote about Buurtzorg 4 years ago, at last Buurtzorg is now developing in the UK.

 The Dutch model of Buurtzorg Care provides an alternative model of care across health and social care, could we learn from this tried and tested model?